John FitzSimons: Biography

-He was the 1964 winner of the AAA Championships and was runner-up tin Finland's Jorma Kinnunen in 1966.
 As well as his 1966 gold, he returned to win a bronze medal at the 1970 British Commonwealth Games, helping England to the first ever medal sweep of the javelin by a nation, alongside compatriots Dave Travis and John McSorley.
-He represented Great Britain at the 1966 European Athletics Championships, but ranked only 22nd overall.
+He represented Great Britain at the 1966 European Athletics Championships but ranked only 22nd overall.

 He also played minor counties cricket for Berkshire from 1960–1962, making eight appearances in the Minor Counties Championship.